web-platform-tests/wpt/fetch/http-cache/README.md

   cache that's ill-defined; see [this issue](https://github.com/whatwg/fetch/issues/354).

+* [Partial content tests](partial.html) (a.k.a.
+Range requests) are not specified in Fetch; tests are included here for interest only.

 * At the moment, Edge doesn't appear to using HTTP caching in conjunction with Fetch at all.